-Drink Driving cases in Scotland include consequences including job loss, business failure, loss of home, loss of car, relationship melt down!!
-We won the Mylo case and the David Lloyd case and we could win yours.
+Drink Driving cases in Scotland include consequences such as job loss, business failure, loss of home, loss of car, relationship melt down.

 Drink driving cases in Scotland are treated, as you may expect, as a serious offence and an offence where the court will consider whether a custodial sentence is necessary.
 Repeat drink drivers can expect their vehicle to be forfeited and sold.
 We are all aware that the consequences for victims of drink driving can be a source of tragedy particularly when some innocent person is injured or killed.